Australian Embassy

 Emergency Passports

-• contains only four visa pages;
+• contains limited number of visa pages;

 • does not contain an electronic chip;